Mason Cox: AFL career

 Cox made his AFL debut on April 25, 2016, in the annual Anzac Day match against Essendon.
 Within the first 80 seconds of the match, he took his first mark and scored the game's first goal with his first kick in the AFL.
 Collingwood went on to win the match by 69 points.

 On September 11, 2017, despite interest from other clubs, Cox signed a three-year contract extension, keeping him at Collingwood until the end of 2020.
 Cox continued his good form in the 2018 season, kicking a career-high five goals in the Queen's Birthday match at the MCG and was awarded the Neale Daniher trophy as best on ground.

 In the 2018 Preliminary Final against Richmond, he played a man-of-the-match performance, kicking three goals consecutively and taking many contested marks; Bruce McAvaney remarked: "what has Collingwood unleashed?" when talking about Mason's performance.

 In the 2018 Grand Final, he kicked two goals during the second half and took many contested marks while playing in Collingwood's loss.
 He also dominated in its one-point elimination final win against West Coast in the 2020 AFL finals series.

 Cox received special dispensation from the AFL to wear prescription sunglasses in competition.
 Cox suffered a torn retina in one eye due to an accidental eye poke in a 2019 game against Gold Coast Suns and a detached retina in the other eye after an on-field altercation in the 2018 Grand Final.
 He has had six eye surgeries in his career.
 After the 2019 injury, Cox said he had to spend two weeks in bed in a darkened room for 45 minutes of each hour, calling it "probably the lowest moment of my life."

 Cox appeared in a 60 Minutes interview in the United States in April 2023.
 In the interview, Cox explained how sections of the Collingwood crowd would chant "USA USA" whenever he had possession of the ball.

 Against the GWS Giants in Round 9, 2023, his performance won praise, declared by some as a career-best, kicking two goals, including a set shot from outside the 50-metre arc.

-Cox became the second American-born AFL premiership player after Don Pyke in 1992 and 1994.
+In 2023, Cox became the second American-born AFL premiership player after Don Pyke in 1992 and 1994.

 Cox was delisted from Collingwood at the end of the 2025 AFL season, after 139 matches for the club.
-On November 14, 2025, it was reported that Cox will sign a two-year deal with the Fremantle Football Club.
-The deal is expected to be made official during the Supplemental Selection Period after the 2025 AFL draft.
+In November 2025 in the Supplemental Selection Period after the 2025 AFL draft, Cox signed a two-year deal with the Fremantle Football Club.

+Cox would play in the 2026 Grand Final, which Fremantle lost to Brisbane by seven points.
+Cox had a limited role in the match, recording only two disposals and four hitouts, and playing just 32 percent of game time.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.